joolstorrentecalo/gitlab-foss/doc/user/application_security/iac_scanning/index.md

       value = "b03a748a-542d-44f4-bb86-9199ab4fd2d5"
 ```

-### Disable scanning using comments

-You can use [KICS annotations](https://docs.kics.io/latest/running-kics/#using_commands_on_scanned_files_as_comments) to control how the KICS-based GitLab IaC Scanning analyzer scans your codebase.
-For example:

-- To skip scanning an entire file, you can add `# kics-scan ignore` as a comment at the top of the file.
-- To disable a specific rule in an entire file, you can add `# kics-scan disable=<kics_id>` as a comment at the top of the file.

-NOTE:
-This feature is only available for some types of IaC files.
-See the [KICS documentation](https://docs.kics.io/latest/running-kics/#using_commands_on_scanned_files_as_comments) for a list of supported file types.

 ### Override rules

 You can override specific IaC scanning rules to customize them.
 For example, assign a rule a lower